marcelbohland/Android-Webview-Adblock/README.md

 # License

- Copyright 2019 OpenSearch Web Browser Adblock
+ Copyright 2019 OpenSearch Web Browser by Marcel Bohland 2019

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.